WV–Ireland Transatlantic Partnership

 The WV–Ireland initiative is built through sustained collaboration with partner institutions in Ireland.
 Marshall’s primary academic partner is Dundalk Institute of Technology (DkIT), located between Dublin and Belfast along the dynamic Dublin–Belfast economic corridor.

-• Marshall University Honors College together with on-campus partners such as Global Education provides academic leadership, program coordination, and interdisciplinary framing for the initiative.
+• Marshall University led by the Honors College and working with campus partners such as Global Education, provides academic leadership, program coordination, and interdisciplinary framing.

 • BridgeValley Community and Technical College (BVCTC) participates as a study abroad consortium partner, expanding access to international experience for students who might not otherwise have opportunities to study abroad.

-• Dundalk Institute of Technology (DkIT) serves as Marshall’s primary academic partner in Ireland and hosts the certificate program and study abroad experience.
+• Dundalk Institute of Technology (DkIT) serves as Marshall’s primary academic partner in Ireland and hosts the Certificate in Cultural Landscapes: Newgrange and the Boyne Valley.

 • Queen’s University Belfast (QUB) Beginning in late 2026, DkIT will operate as a University College within the framework of Queen’s University Belfast, linking the partnership to one of the leading research universities on the island of Ireland.